Combine STEM and SEL for Student Success

 CASEL (the Collaborative for Academic, Social, and Emotional Learning) is a useful place to start.
 I browsed the site and came across a well-researched downloadable guide for middle and high school.
 (There’s also a guide for preschool and elementary.)
 Hint: Click “PDF” on the righthand side of the guide for a better viewing experience.

 CASEL focuses on five core competencies to help students build SEL skills.
 The site also features short, helpful videos to explain each competency.
-Another site – School-Connect – features seven essential skills (SEL Essentials) that seem to be critical to everyday interactions and decisions.
+Another site – School-Connect – features seven essential skills that seem to be critical to everyday interactions and decisions.

 While School-Connect bills itself as a high school site, these SEL competencies are for all kids, and School-Connect suggests ways of putting the competencies into action.
 (Note: School-Connect provides several free lessons and infographics; other resources require purchase.)

 I’m going to do a quick mashup of the two to get the ball rolling for you, and you can go deeper by accessing these sites along with conducting your own Internet search.

 Help your students grow in their abilities to:

 - Build self-awareness.
 Your students must be able to identify and objectively consider their own emotions and thoughts, and to recognize how these affect their own behaviors.

 - Manage emotions.
 Self-control and self-discipline are major SEL growth areas for kids.
 Once students recognize their emotions, they can develop ways for managing their impulses, stress, motivation, and actions.
 School-Connect suggests some strategies they might use.

 - Build empathy.
 Teachers can help students learn to look at things from the perspective of others, show acceptance and respect, and appreciate diversity.
 Social skills are critical to students’ success.
 From my standpoint, caring is the most crucial social trait that today’s kids can develop.